labd/node-federated-token/README.md

 - `refreshToken` - The refresh token, if any.
 It is stored as HTTP_ONLY cookie.
 - `refreshTokenExists` - A boolean value that indicates if a refresh token exists for the user.
 It is used to determine if the user is new or not.

+Note that this expects the "cookie-parser" express middleware to be used.